 Covid-19 hasn’t put the dampener on national legal awards and with the deadline for entry fast approaching for many awards programmes, we teamed up with John Hyde, Deputy News Editor at the Law Gazette and seasoned legal awards judge, to offer invaluable advice for those drafting award entries.

 Many law firms find themselves without the normal support or time to help them draft award submissions during the pandemic (as we understand some teams are furloughed while those working have much to juggle) BUT your firm and your colleagues deserve to be recognised for your achievements, now more than ever.

-Our Editor – experienced legal award submission writer and organiser of national legal awards – Emma Waddingham, was joined by John Hyde (a regular judge for the Modern Law Awards, Manchester Law Society Awards, Wales Legal Awards and more) for this exclusive FREE one-hour event.
+Our Editor – experienced legal award submission writer and organiser of national legal awards – Emma Waddingham, was joined by John Hyde (a regular judge for the Modern Law Awards, Manchester Law Society Awards, Wales Legal Awards and more) for this exclusive FREE one-hour event recorded in 2020.

 Missed our event?
 Catch up here